 1. Cruising and Kayaking in Halong Bay

 Locally known as the ‘descending dragons’, the Halong Bay has plush green islands scattered all over.
-Apart from enjoying the charming beauty of the place, cruising in an antique Chinese junk and kayaking in the bay area are some of the thrilling things to do in Vietnam.
+Apart from enjoying the charming beauty of the place, cruising in an antique Chinese junk and kayaking in the bay area are some of the thrilling things to do in Vietnam with friends.

 Don’t miss: Fantastic karst formations, floating villages, natural grottoes, bird watching

 Charges: Cruise charge is around VND 2700,000.
 Charges vary depending on the type of cruise, services offered and duration.

 Mekong Delta presents an idyllic picture of rustic and scenic rural landscape of the country and is, certainly, one of most alluring tourist attractions in Vietnam.
 Cruising through this scenic deltaic creek is one of the popular and best things to do in South Vietnam.
 It is a perfect delight for travelers to sail in a traditional Vietnamese boat in the Mekong Delta.